Section A: When Can a Skilled Worker Take Additional Work?

 Do employers have to report supplementary work to UKVI?

-There is no formal requirement to report supplementary work through the Sponsor Management System, but sponsors should keep full records to show that any additional work complies with Home Office rules.
-This includes evidence of occupation codes, hours worked, and confirmation that the worker continues in their sponsored role.
+There is no requirement to report supplementary work on the Sponsor Management System, but sponsors should retain evidence in line with Appendix D. Records should show that the arrangement met the permitted criteria and that the worker remained in their primary sponsored role.

 Can a Skilled Worker have two sponsored jobs at the same time?